HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Denial of Service

-XML has a feature that allows to expand entities in a recursive way by referencing them in loop.
-While this cannot be considered an external entity attack, worth mentioning it due to the impact that may cause in the application.
-If the parser is not well configured those entities will kept being called until the application consume their resources.
+XML has a feature that allows expanding entities in a recursive way by referencing them in a loop.
+While this cannot be considered an external entity attack, it is worth mentioning due to the impact it may cause in the application.
+If the parser is not well configured those entities will keep being called until the application consumes its resources.
 The most famous resource exhaustion attack is the Billion Laughs DoS.
 While this attack is mostly mitigated in modern XML parsers, it provides very useful context on how XML works.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>